healthyplatforms/cakephp-restkit/README.md

 ### RestKitExceptions

-RestKitExceptions error messages are usefull for providing informational error feedback about your application's internal usage.
-The error messages will appear in both debug and non-debug mode using and will respond with a custom HTTP Status Code (666) and description (RestKit).
+RestKitExceptions are useful if you want to provide informational feedback about your application's internal usage because the error messages will appear in both debug and non-debug mode.
+Besides that the response will also return a custom HTTP Status Code (666) and description (RestKit).

-Please note that custom HTTP Status Codes and messages must be defined in /RestKit/Config/config.php
+Please note that custom HTTP Status Codes must be defined in /RestKit/Config/config.php

 * `throw new RestKitException();`